RNAdetective/ADARfootprints/README.md

       *nuc indicate nucleotide sequences
       *backtran indicate protein alignment back tranlated to nucleotide *CDS indicate that the sequences have been filtered to only contain CDS sequences according to the csv file generated.

-   * a folder metadata which has a summary of information about the sequence collection including:

-      *accension number,subtype,date collected,country collected in,VIPR host,GenBank host
-      *This can be used to filter sequences out of the final alignment based on any of this metadata

 ___